martinsolent/Adobe-After-Effects-Turorial/AE_Walk_Thru/Adobe_After_Effects.md

  ![](AE_IMAGES/animate_move1.png)

-You might need to move centre point to the centre of the shape as above.
+You might need to move Anchor Point to the centre of the shape as above.
 Do this BEFORE YOU ADD KEYFRAMES

 Press P on the Keyboard to bring up Positioning in the Timeline.